IgnacioJPickering/IgnacioJPickering.github.io/content/blog/firstpost.md

 interact "very weakly" (lets say short-range coupling / interactions dominate).
 In this case the Boltzmann entropy is "just" proportional to the size of the system (in terms of these subsystems).
-This is easy to see, since $W = v^N$ where $N$ is the size of the system, and since $S_{B} = N \ln v$, the Boltzmann entropy is, up to a constant, equal to $N$, so it measures how large the system is.
-The easiest example of this is when the system is a number with a given length, the entropy is then "just" the number of digits.
+This is easy to see, since $W = v^N$ where $N$ is the size of the system, and $S_{B} = N \ln v$, which means $S_{B}$ is up to a constant, equal to $N$.
+At first I thought this meant that the entropy just measures "how large the system is", but I don't think this is the best way to think about this.
+If anything,
+$N$ is almost a redundant degree of freedom in extensive quantitites; it doesn't give much more information, so the interesting quantity to consider is $S_{B} / N = \ln v$.

+An interesting example of this is when the system is just "a number" with a given length, the entropy is then the number of digits.

 Although this definition and interpretation is pretty reasonable, its not satisfactory to me.
-Logarithms are kind of weird, and I don't think I can make total sense of them intuitively.
+Logarithms are kind of *weird*, and I don't think I can make total sense of them intuitively.
 If anything, entropy is one of the ways in which logarithms can be made to make sense, or have the most "contact" with something physical (measuring size) to the point where I wonder if the flow of understanding should be the other way around, from entropy to logarithms.

+A good interpretation of logarithms in terms of more "elementary" quantities may be:

+$$
+\log x = \int_1^x \frac{dx'}{x'}
+$$

 Gibbs / Shannon entropy is more opaque.
 It can be considered a function of a probability distribution $\rho$ *or* a function of a random variable (the random variable associated